unoplatform/uno/doc/articles/features/web-authentication-broker.md

 ## WebAssembly

 * The _redirect uri_ **MUST** be with the origin (protocol + hostname + port) of the application.
-It's not possible to use a custom scheme uri.
+It is not possible to use a custom scheme uri.
-* If you use the `<iframe>` mode (see _advanced usages_ below), the server **MUST** allows it using the CSP (Content Security Policy).
+* When using the `<iframe>` mode (see _advanced usages_ below), the server must allow for using CSP (Content Security Policy).
 * Default _redirect uri_ is `<origin>/authentication-callback`.
-Ex: `http://localhost:5000/authentication-callback`.
+For example: `http://localhost:5000/authentication-callback`.
-* There is **NO WAY** for applications to clear cookies for the authentication server when this one is on another origin.
-The only way to do that is to deploy the app and the authentication server on the same site (sharing the same origin).
+* It is not possible for applications to clear cookies for the authentication server when this one is from another origin.
+The only way clear cookies is to deploy the app and the authentication server on the same site (sharing the same origin).
 * You can change the size and the initial title of the opened window by setting corresponding settings in `WinRTFeatureConfiguration.WebAuthenticationBroker` .

 ## iOS & MacOS

 * The _redirect uri_ **MUST** use a custom scheme uri and this one must be registered in the `Info.plist` of the application.
 * Default _redirect uri_ will be `<scheme>:/authentication-callback`.
 Ex: `my-app-auth:/authentication-callback`
 * The default _redirect uri_ will be automatic if there's only one custom scheme defined in the application.
-If there's more that one scheme, you must specify the _default redirect uri_ by setting the  `WinRTFeatureConfiguration.WebAuthenticationBroker.DefaultReturnUri` configuration.
+If there are more that one schemes, the _default redirect uri_ must be set in the  `WinRTFeatureConfiguration.WebAuthenticationBroker.DefaultReturnUri` configuration.

 ## Advanced Usages